 The Hotel Portsmouth, formerly The Sise Inn

 40 Court St.

-The Sise Inn is an 1881 Queen Anne mansion that was eventually turned into an inn.
+The Hotel Portsmouth, formerly the Sise Inn, is an 1881 Queen Anne mansion that was eventually turned into an inn.
 Guests and staff report that the hunting appears to center around Suite 204 on the third floor.
 The spirits reportedly like to play with ice from the nearby ice machine (ice has been seemingly laid out in a trail or piled in a heap on the floor) and to lock and unlock room 204.